Notre Dame fire: World mourns destruction at Paris cathedral

 "Images of Notre Dame in flames are an awful sight to behold," the agency said.
 "The thoughts of the FDNY are with the members of @PompiersParis as they bravely battle this terrible fire in one of the world’s most beautiful and historic houses of worship."

+Former President Barack Obama sent out a message of hope alongside a photo of him with his daughters, Sasha and Malia, lighting candles at the cathedral.

+"It’s in our nature to mourn when we see history lost – but it’s also in our nature to rebuild for tomorrow, as strong as we can," Obama said.

-Former first lady and Secretary of State Hilary Clinton said in a tweet that her heart went out to Paris.
+Former first lady and Secretary of State Hillary Clinton said in a tweet that her heart went out to Paris.

-People across the world began recounting their experiences and appreciation of the cathedral's beauty on social media.
+On social media, people across the world began recounting their experiences and appreciation of the cathedral's beauty.
 One Twitter user said that he first visited the church at 7 years old.

 "It's one of the most beautiful things I've ever seen, and I'd visit the cathedral each time I was in Paris just to be moved and astonished.
 This is heartbreaking," he wrote.